ThinkingInTypes/ThinkingInTypes.github.io/Chapters/03_What_is_a_Type.md

 with Catch():
     # Can't add a str to an int:
     result = x + "world"  # type: ignore
+## Error: unsupported operand type(s) for +: 'int'
+## and 'str'
 ```

 In the snippet above, `x` is an integer, and we attempted to “add” a string `"world"` to it.
-Python doesn’t know at write-time (since there is no compile step for types) that this is an error – it finds out while running the line, realizes it can’t add an `int` and `str`, and throws a `TypeError` exception.
+Python doesn’t know at write-time (since there is no compile step for types) that this is an error--it finds out while running the line, realizes it can’t add an `int` and `str`, and throws a `TypeError` exception.
 This is a prime example of a type error caught at runtime in a dynamically typed language.
 In a statically typed language, such an error would be caught _before_ running the program (the code wouldn’t compile).

 To summarize the difference:

-- In static typing, **type errors are caught early** – _before_ the program runs – which can make debugging easier and programs more reliable ([
+- In static typing, **type errors are caught early**--_before_ the program runs--which can make debugging easier and programs more reliable ([
 Static vs.
 Dynamic Typing: Pros, Cons, and Key Differences](https://www.netguru.com/blog/static-vs-dynamic-typing#:~:text=One%20of%20the%20main%20advantages,debugging%20and%20enhances%20code%20reliability)) ([Static vs.
 Dynamic Typing: Pros, Cons, and Key Differences](https://www.netguru.com/blog/static-vs-dynamic-typing#:~:text=Typechecking%20is%20a%20critical%20aspect,detection%2C%20significantly%20reducing%20debugging%20time)).
 You also get better documentation from explicit type annotations in code.
 But static typing requires more upfront work: declaring types and sometimes contending with more rigid code, which can slow down initial development or make code less flexible to change.
-- In dynamic typing, **you get more flexibility** – you can write code faster without specifying types everywhere, and the same variable can hold different types of data over its lifetime ([Static vs. Dynamic Typing: Pros, Cons, and Key Differences](https://www.netguru.com/blog/static-vs-dynamic-typing#:~:text=On%20the%20other%20hand%2C%20dynamic,x%20%3D%20%E2%80%9Chello%E2%80%9D%20without%20errors)) ([Static vs. Dynamic Typing: Pros, Cons, and Key Differences](https://www.netguru.com/blog/static-vs-dynamic-typing#:~:text=In%20terms%20of%20flexibility%20and,advantageous%20in%20rapid%20development%20scenarios)).
+- In dynamic typing, **you get more flexibility**--you can write code faster without specifying types everywhere, and the same variable can hold different types of data over its lifetime ([Static vs. Dynamic Typing: Pros, Cons, and Key Differences](https://www.netguru.com/blog/static-vs-dynamic-typing#:~:text=On%20the%20other%20hand%2C%20dynamic,x%20%3D%20%E2%80%9Chello%E2%80%9D%20without%20errors)) ([Static vs. Dynamic Typing: Pros, Cons, and Key Differences](https://www.netguru.com/blog/static-vs-dynamic-typing#:~:text=In%20terms%20of%20flexibility%20and,advantageous%20in%20rapid%20development%20scenarios)).
 This is great for quick iterations and when you want to write generic code.
 The downside is that type-related mistakes are only caught when that line of code runs, which might be far into a program’s execution.
 This can lead to runtime errors if not careful, and sometimes makes large codebases harder to reason about (you have to remember or check what type a variable might be at a given point) ([Static vs.